Lost-Outpost/journey-together/README.md

 ##### Could not download
 There are some files that are known to have issues being downloaded by Wabbajack.
 You may manually download these mods from their source and place their archives **as is** into the downloads folder.

 The other common cause of this error is a mod was updated and its old files were deleted and are now impossible to download.
-In this situation, simply wait until Journey has been updated.
+In this situation, simply wait until Journey Together has been updated.

 ##### Wabbajack cannot find Skyrim folder
 Wabbajack will not work with pirated copies of Skyrim.
 If you own the game on steam, return to [Pre-Installation](#pre-installation).

 # Updating
-When Journey releases an update, please check the [changelog](https://github.com/SiraMirai/journey/blob/main/CHANGELOG.md) before updating. **Always** back up your saves or start a new game after updating.
+When Journey Together releases an update, please check the [changelog](https://github.com/SiraMirai/journey-together/blob/main/CHANGELOG.md) before updating. **Always** back up your saves or start a new game after updating.

 Please note that Wabbajack will **delete all files that are not part of the modlist when it updates**!